-4.1.6 Fairness aspects
+4.1.6 Fairness Aspects

-"I have been graded fairly" shows that most students can confirm the claim, yet a group of students strongly disagree with it.
-Responses to questions "I deserve a better grade that I am getting" and "I am getting a better grade than I deserve" primarily are left-biased, that is, heavily disagreed, yet the latter even more heavily.
+Most students confirmed the claim "I have been graded fairly", yet there was also a group of students strongly disagreeing with it.
+Responses to the questions "I deserve a better grade that I am getting" and "I am getting a better grade than I deserve" primarily are left-biased, that is, heavily disagreed, yet the latter even more heavily.
 In accordance with human nature, students would easily accept a better grade, not vice versa.

-The claim "Satisfied with the feedback" indicates that the feedback provided to the students is wellreceived, even though there may be room for improvement.
+The claim "Satisfied with the feedback" indicates that the feedback provided to the students is well-received, even though there may be room for improvement.
 The claim "I would have preferred personal written feedback from the course staff" is also agreed, but not as much as the previous question, this means that while students are generally satisfied with the feedback they got, they would have preferred to have personal written feedback from the course staff.

-Figure 4: Fairness of grading
+Figure 4: Fairness of grading.

-4.2 Most useful graders
+4.2 Most Useful Graders